 - a degree of independent and critical appraisal of the capability and limitations of, and results produced by, computational modelling.

-  After the beginning of the second semester, students, scholars and teachers of all partner universities will meet for a joint workshop to advise students on their elective courses, including possible topics for their master’s thesis.
+After the beginning of the second semester, students, scholars and teachers of all partner universities will meet for a joint workshop to advise students on their elective courses, including possible topics for their master's degree project.
 The workshop will include joint research and cultural activities and provide contacts to research departments in academia and industry.

 The master's degree project comprises 30 ECTS credits and is carried out in the second half of the second year of the programme.
 Students are supervised and examined by faculty staff from both the home and the host university.
-The project work may be performed in a research group at the institute or as a project in industry or a consultancy company.
+The project work may be performed in a research group at the institute or as a project in industry or consultancy company.

-  This is a two year programme (120 ECTS credits) given in English.
+This is a two-year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science from KTH and an equivalent degree from the attended universities, respectively.
 At KTH, the programme is given mainly on its Campus in Stockholm by the School of Engineering Sciences (at KTH).

 Find out what students from the programme think about their time at KTH.

 As to career opportunities, a degree from the master's programme in Computer Simulations for Science and Engineering opens several opportunities:

 - to join the international research community by continuing PhD studies in the CSE and science/engineering fields where simulation and high-performance computing is applied: fluid dynamics, electromagnetics, molecular physics, quantum chemistry, material science, chemical engineering, structural mechanics, biocomputing, and many more.

 - to gain employment in "end-user" high-tech industry and "provider companies", using and developing tools for advanced computer simulation in, for example, the pharmaceutical, automotive, materials, aeronautics, power generation, and microelectronics industry.

 - to start new innovative companies which are based on CSE expertise.